*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 ¶ 4 Leave a comment on paragraph 4 0 The duel in Logan County, Kentucky, was one of many that Jackson fought during the course of his long and highly controversial career.
-And the tenacity, toughness and vengefulness that carried Jackson alive out of that duel–and the mythology and symbolism that would be attached to it–would also characterize many of his later dealings on the battlefield and in politics.
+The tenacity, toughness and vengefulness that carried Jackson alive out of that duel, and the mythology and symbolism that would be attached to it, would also characterize many of his later dealings on the battlefield and in politics.
 By the time of his death almost forty years later, Andrew Jackson would become an enduring and controversial symbol, a kind of cipher to gauge the ways that various Americans thought about their country.

 II.
 Democracy in the Early Republic